Skurdt/SK.Utilities/README.md

 ```
 A generic state machine.</br>
 - User must implement a non-generic and non-abstract class that derives from Context\<T> and a non-generic and abstract class that derives from State\<T>.
-- The derived context can inject any external dependencies through a constructor.
-- All operations inside the states can only be done through the context, as such, the derived abstract state and all concrete states should add the concrete context as a protected member, assigned via a constructor.
+- All operations inside the states can only be done through the context.
 - States are not created using "new" from the caller side.
-They are created by the context using [System.Activator.CreateInstance](https://docs.microsoft.com/en-us/dotnet/api/system.activator.createinstance?view=netstandard-2.0) when calling "TransitionTo" and are cached internally.
+They are created by the context when calling "TransitionTo" and are cached internally.

 **Example usage:**
 ```cs